Ex-32/sea-snake/README.md

 # Sea-Snake
-## !! currently WIP, not functional yet !!
 Sea-Snake is a command-line implementation of the classic game "snake" written in C++ using the ncurses library, the name is a play on the language name as it was created as approachable project for me to start to learn C++.
 It should compile on linux and mac assuming you have `cmake` and `ncurses` installed (it might compile on windows through cygwin or mingw).

 ## compilation instructions: